One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 As with any practice, there are some precautions to remember for this mudra.

-- Do not practice Surya Mudra if you are running a fever, as it will continue to increase the fire element in your body.
+- Do not perform Surya Mudra if you are running a fever, as it will continue to increase the fire element in your body.
 When we have a fever there is already an imbalance of fire element residing in our bodies.
 We don’t want to further accentuate it.

 - If practicing outdoors in the summertime, be sure to sit somewhere shaded where you won’t get overheated.